-Table 2.2 Hardware Installation Checklist
+Table 2.2 Check here: If:

-If:

-Slot is I/O ONLY
+Hardware Installation Slot is I/O ONLY

-Slot has DCH and Interrupt Priority to it
+Checklist Slot has DCH and Interrupt Priority to it

 Device Code switches are set

-E PROM Write is Enabled (Switch 2 is UP)
+E 2 PROM Write is Enabled (Switch 2 is UP)

 Controller inserted tightly (locktabs flush)

 Paddleboard is installed on "A" Side

 Paddleboard covers all 100 pins

 Paddleboard aligned to correct slot

+Ribbon cable installed in paddleboard

-Paddleboard is cabled to drive
+Shielded round cable goes to drive

 BMC cables installed to correct devices

 BMC terminator installed on last BMC device

 BMC terminator removed from SCZ-4 if not last

-Drive power indicator is ON

 Tape is loaded into drive

+Green drive LED is ON

+1

-2.3 The Software Installation Process
+2.3 The Software

+Installation

+Process

-The software focused on here is the software necessary to complete the integration of the SCZ-4 into your system.
+The software focused on here is the software necessary to complete the integration of the SKT-2300 into your system.
 You will need to configure the Controller, run tests, and enable the driver under the operating system.